kdonnay/meltt/README.md

 ### Extracting Data
 `meltt` provides two methods for extracting data from the output object.

 `meltt.data()` returns the de-duplicated data along with any necessary columns the user might need.
-This is the primary function for grabbing the matched data and moving on with ones analysis.
+This is the primary function for extracting matched data and moving on with subsequent analysis.
 The `columns =` argument takes any vector of variable names and returns those variables in the output.
 If no variables are specified, `meltt` returns the spatio-temporal and taxonomy variables that were employed during the match.
 In addition, the function returns a unique event and data ID for reference.

 ```R
 uevents <- meltt.data(output,columns = c("date","model_tax"))